-- Viewpoints: Several, both along the river and once you start climbing.
-180 degree views from the top of the hill of Canoe Mtn, the Premier Range, and the Village of Valemount.
+- Viewpoints: 180 degree views from the top of the hill where there is a picnic table to enjoy your lunch and the view of Canoe Mtn, the Premier Range, and the Village of Valemount.

 - Geocache points: Unknown

-- Closest bathroom/outhouse: Centennial Park or the Learning Centre on 5th Ave.
+- Closest bathroom/outhouse: Valemount Hotel or Centennial Park

-- Gear to bring: Bring 0.5L water/pp and mosquito spray
+- Gear to bring: Bring 0.5L water per person and mosquito spray

-A popular trail among locals, this trail begins as a wide flat gravel trail that follows Swift Creek for 1km, then veers left into the woods and works its way steeply to a viewpoint.
-You can continue on this trail for a 10km loop (Swift Creek Loop) or turn around at the viewpoint.
+A popular trail among locals, this trail begins as a wide flat gravel trail that follows Swift Creek for 1 km, then veers left into the woods and works its way steeply to a viewpoint.
+You can continue on this trail for a 10 km loop (Swift Creek Loop) or turn around at the viewpoint.
 The views are excellent for the shortness of the hike – More than 180 degrees with views of Canoe Mtn, The Village, and the Premier Range.
-You can sometimes spot bright red and green Sockeye salmon spawning in the creek just below the weir during September.
-Keep yourself and your pets out of the water as not to disturb the delicate salmon nests.
-Chinook salmon are more commonly seen closer to the Info Centre in Swift Creek and usually begin spawning in mid-August.
+You may sometimes spot Chinook salmon spawning beyond the bridge as this is one of their final nesting spots, however, they are more commonly seen closer to the Info Centre in Swift Creek and usually begin spawning in mid-August.

 See full screen map